oskardudycz/EventSourcing.NodeJS/workshops/introduction_to_event_sourcing/README.md

 ## Ensuring that all is setup correctly

-1. Run: `docker-compose up` to start EventStoreDB docker image.
+1. Run: `docker compose up` to start EventStoreDB docker image.
 2. Run `npm run test:solved`.
 If all is fine then all tests should be green.

 ## Running

-1. Run: `docker-compose up` to start EventStoreDB docker image.You should automatically get EventStoreDB UI: http://localhost:2113/
+1. Run: `docker compose up` to start EventStoreDB docker image.You should automatically get EventStoreDB UI: http://localhost:2113/
 2. You can get build watch by running `npm run build:ts:watch`.
 3. To run test for exercises run `npm run test:exercise`.
 For solutions run `npm run test:solved`, for all `npm run test`.
 4. Whe you're working with exercise and want to have tests running on file change run `npm run test:exercise:watch`.